ecodynlab/GALUP/Modules/Module 1.md

 ### 2.4 Practice

 1. Download the file.
-2. Switch between the two layers to see the difference between the different types of remote sensing data.
+2. Switch between the two layers to see the difference between the two types of remote sensing data.
 3. The file consists of NDVI and land surface temperature data.
 NDVI is a vegetation index that will be covered in another section.

 ##